Now showing until September 2020

 Developments in the forefront have demonstrated robots achieving their ability to learn.
 With this algorithms of machine learning, is this the beginning of an awakening for robots for its own consciousness?
 Soon, it will be difficult for people to discern the difference between the voice of a machine and that of humans.
 Will there also come a day where we as humans prefer to converse with the empathetic machine than our neighbour next door?

 We can now see farther, faster, and closer than the human eye would allow through advancements in camera lens.
 Perception through the human eyes have extended through camera lenses, which expands, enhances and distorts our visual reality.
 Is it human nature to pursue superhuman abilities?
 Will our foresight be misguided if we were to depend on robots to perform our responsibilities and obligations while upholding our values and beliefs?
 What does it mean to be human?

-Finally, meet your unborn self at the concluding presentation of this exhibition.
-Dive deep into virtual reality where one may illuminate just how sophisticated the human design already is.
 Perhaps it is our tireless pursuit for perfection as if an algorithm imbued in humans’ subconscious which have led to our dedication for continuous improvements.
 Common themes running throughout Human-Nature exhibition include messages of empowerment, triumphant over our past selves, that designers’ work have not stopped and will continue to push forward.